behreajj/AsepriteAddons/README.md

 This repository developed out of the Medium article, ["How To Script Aseprite Tools in Lua"](https://behreajj.medium.com/how-to-script-aseprite-tools-in-lua-8f849b08733).
 Short demonstrations for some the scripts here can be found in this [Youtube playlist](https://www.youtube.com/playlist?list=PLK6A984Cb4MVaYKSGIn9SalpD9EVrfvUi).

-*As of Wednesday, November 20, 2024, this repository has a Beta branch.
-The Beta branch corresponds with Aseprite version 1.3.11-beta1.
-You will need the beta version of Aseprite to use scripts in that branch.
-The primary difference between the two branches is how scripts in the dialogs/shape folder work.
-Primary development of this repository will take place in the Beta branch.
-The main branch will focus on bug fixes.*

 ## Installation

 To install, click on the green `Code` button above.
 Select `Download ZIP` from the pop-up menu.
 Unzip the file after it has finished downloading.
 In Aseprite, go to `File > Scripts > Open Scripts Folder`.
 Copy `commands`, `dialogs` and `support` folders from the unzipped download into the folder that Aseprite has opened.
 Return to Aseprite, go to `File > Scripts > Rescan Scripts Folder`.